bighappysloth/discordbot/README.md

     !plot -f [function] -xlimits [a,b] -grid [True/False] | plots function in latex notation.
 Default -xlimits = [-10,10].
     !t [latex_input] | creates png from latex_input.
 Can be configured with 'png_dpi', 'latex_mode', 'latex_preamble' within !config.
     !time | gets current time (mostly for debugging purposes)

+ ## Basic Setup
+    Clone direcotry, requires python, imagemagick (for convert), and texlive.
+Uses xelatex.
+    The font used is Computer Modern, see
+        \usepackage{mlmodern}
+        \usepackage[T1]{fontenc}
+    There are non-standard latex packages that are used.
+Namely: lilyglyphs and musicography.
+    See https://ctan.math.ca/tex-archive/macros/unicodetex/latex/lilyglyphs/INSTALL for how to install them.
+    As of today (27 feb 2023) works fine on ubuntu.

 ## Utilities
     - argparse_helpers.py creates subparsers and their commands by feeding it a json file.